 Best for Gourmets: Vollrath 120-Volt 1800-Watt Mirage Pro Countertop Induction Range

 Precise power and temperature controls

 Temperature memory and other extra features

-Vollrath has been making food service equipment in the United States since 1900, and its induction ranges have long been popular with chefs and caterers.
+Vollrath has been making food service equipment in the U.S. since 1900, and its induction ranges have long been popular with chefs and caterers.
 Its Mirage induction cooktops fit just as well in a food lover’s home kitchen as a commercial one and carry many high-end features.
 The 1800-watt Mirage Pro has a powerful burner suitable for buffets and catering.
-The power mode has an impressive 100 levels ranging from about 80 to 525 degrees Fahrenheit.
+The power mode has an impressive 100 levels ranging from about 80 to 525 degrees.
 You can also choose precise temperature settings with the control knob.

 Digital buttons, function lights, and an LED display round out the control panel.
 The unit includes some helpful features, like memory of the last set temperature and a hot-surface warning.
 The stainless-steel body and smooth ceramic top are supported by sturdy feet that keep the unit raised yet steady on a counter.
 The burner fits pans 4.75 to 10.25 inches in diameter.

 Dimensions: 15.25 x 14 x 3 inches | Max Power Level: 1,800 watts | Voltage: 120 volts | Electric Current: 15 amps | Number of Burners: One | Cookware Base Diameter: 4.75 to 10.25 inches | Load Capacity: Over 50 pounds